Antioxidants and Cancer: How to Protect Yourself from Breast Cancer

 Fruit and vegetables are especially rich in antioxidants.
 In a study of 1,551 women with a history of breast cancer, those with the highest plasma levels of carotenoids—a marker of vegetable intake—in their bloodstreams had a 43 percent lower risk of having a new breast cancer than those with the lowest carotenoid levels.
 Many of the foods in the table above have been specifically associated with a diminished risk of breast cancer.

 Dietary folate is found in leafy green vegetables such as spinach, collard greens, romaine and Bibb lettuce, arugula, watercress, chard, broccoli rabe, mustard greens, turnip greens, beet greens, endive, chicory, and mache.
-It is also found in asparagus, turnips, avocadoes, legumes, papayas, corn, broccoli, peas, and beef.
+It is also found in asparagus, turnips, avocadoes, legumes, papayas, corn, broccoli, and peas.
 Breads, cereals, and pasta are often enriched with folate.

 Women have increased needs for folate when they are breastfeeding, and low folate intake in pregnant women has been associated with neural tube defects in their offspring.
 Folate is involved in the synthesis, repair, and function of DNA, so it is a necessary cofactor for tissues that have rapid turnover and divide often.
 DNA damage is the root cause of cancer.
 If you have a varied diet that includes leafy greens as well as commonly fortified foods, it is virtually impossible to become folate deficient.